David H. Linder: Personal life

-1928: Linder married to his first wife, Elinor Alberts, who was an orchidologist at the Missouri Botanical Garden.
+In 1928, Linder married his first wife, Elinor Alberts, who was an orchidologist at Missouri Botanical Garden.

-1939: After Elinor died, Linder sold the house in Canton, remarried to Dorothy, and moved to a new house in Wakefield, MA.
+After Elinor died in 1938, Linder sold the house in Canton, married Dorothy Flannegan, and moved to a new house in Wakefield, MA.

-1946: David Hunt Linder died on November 10, at the age of 47.
+David Hunt Linder died on November 10, 1946, at the age of 47.

 Education

 Linder obtained his early education at the Noble and Greenough School for Boys in Dedham, Massachusetts.

-1917-1921: Bachelor of Arts, Harvard College

-Linder entered Harvard College in Cambridge, MA and received his B.A. degree in 4 years.
+In 1917, Linder entered Harvard College in Cambridge, MA and received his B.A. degree four years later.
 By then, he had already started learning about mycology and corresponding with Dr. William Gilson Farlow.